Industry Trends

 1. Byblos

 Byblos is a contemporary eastern Mediterranean restaurant whose philosophy is to use hand-made, homemade, in-house ingredients.
-But they also import the olives, oils, and spices they use from Israel, Morocco, and Turkey.
+But it also imports olives, oils, and spices from Israel, Morocco, and Turkey.

-What sets it apart?
+What sets this restaurant apart?
 A fusion of traditional and contemporary, Byblos uses time-honored cooking techniques along with modern methods to create an entirely novel taste experience.

 2. Richmond Station